emillionideas/emillionideas.github.io/_posts/2024-01-09-pixel-japanese-alphabet.markdown

 ***

 ### What's next?
 From here, my next goal is to continue working on the next alphabet-Katakana, along with implementing Javascript to enrich the experience with animation.
 All feedback is greatly appreciated to help improve this project.
-Feel free to contact me via email or social media.
 Until next time!